GearStocks/GearStocks/README.md

 ### 3. Build and launch Application

 To build and launch the application, first check if the ```database/secrets.env``` file exist (see [6.
-Changing MongoDB's root's password](#6-Changing-MongoDBs-roots-password)).
+Changing MongoDB's admin's password](#6-Changing-MongoDBs-admins-password)).
 Then, open a console/terminal and execute the following command in the root directory of this application.

 ```bash
 docker-compose up --build -d